eddmann/eddmann.github.io/_posts/2014/2014-02-10-implementing-basic-python-decorators-in-php.md

 }
 ```

-We will now define a couple of decorator functions used to log and time the specified functions activity.
+We will now define a couple of decorator functions used to log and time the specified function's activity.
-You will notice looking at the examples below that the functions require a function name and argument array to be supplied which is used to chain the calls together.
+You will notice, when looking at the examples below, that the functions require a function name and an argument array to be supplied, which is used to chain the calls together.

 ```php
 function logger($func, $args)